Nonformal learning: Importance

 Education plays an important role in development.
 Out of school programmes are important to provide adaptable learning opportunities and new skills and knowledge to a large percentage of people who are beyond the reach of formal education.
 Non-formal education began to gain popularity in the late 1960s and early 1970s.
 Today, non-formal education is seen as a concept of recurrent and lifelong learning.

 Non-formal education is popular among the adults specially the women as it increases women's participation in both private and public activities, i.e. in house hold decision making and as active citizens in the community affairs and national development.
 These literacy programmes have a dramatic impact on women's self-esteem because they unleash their potential in economic, social, cultural and political spheres.

-According to UNESCO (2010), non-formal education helps to ensures equal access to education, eradicate illiteracy among women and improve women's access to vocational training, science, technology and continuing education.
+According to UNESCO (2010), non-formal education helps to ensures equal access to education, eradicate illiteracy among women and improve women's access to professional training, science, technology and continuing education.
 It also encourages the development of non-discriminatory education and training.
 The effectiveness of such literacy and non-formal education programmes are bolstered by family, community and parental involvement.
 This is why the United Nations Sustainable Development Goal 4 advocates for a diversification of learning opportunities and the usage of a wide range of education and training modalities in recognition of the importance of non-formal education.